ndrakos/blog/_posts/2023-03-30-MIRISim_Troubleshooting_Part_IV.md

 <img src="{{ site.baseurl }}/assets/plots/20230330_Source.png">

 Notes:
-- the image is centred in the middle of the image, as expected
+- The image is centred in the middle of the image, as expected
-- for some reason the image is tilted.
+- The image is tilted.
 I'm not sure why it isn't a square in -57 to 57?
-This doesn't seem to effect how it is read into MiriSim though, so I'm not too worried
+This doesn't seem to effect how it is read into MIRISim though, so I'm not worried.

 Here is the header: